Jagoda11/react-template/README.md

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ## 📝 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the terms of the Commercial License Agreement.
+For more details, see the [LICENSE](./LICENSE) file.

 © 2024 Jagoda11